top of page

 4. Unclear or Overwhelming Goals

 Vague goals create friction.
-Saying “I need to get healthier” or “I should work on that project” doesn’t give your brain a clear entry point.
+“I should work on that project” doesn’t give your brain a clear starting point.

-When goals are too big or undefined, lack of motivation increases because the starting point feels unclear.
+When tasks feel too big or undefined, motivation drops because the entry point is unclear.

 5. Negative Self-Talk

-These create emotional resistance, which increases lack of motivation.
+These create emotional resistance, which drains motivation further.

 6. Decision Fatigue